![]() |

 1) Each licensee shall certify on the renewal application full compliance with the CE requirements set forth in subsections (a) and (b) of this Section.

-2) OBRE may require additional evidence demonstrating compliance with the CE requirements (e.g., certificate of completion, transcript, etc.).
-It is the responsibility of each renewal applicant to provide the additional evidence during an audit as proof of CE completed.
+2) The Division may require additional evidence demonstrating compliance with the CE requirements (e.g., certificate of completion).
+It is the responsibility of each renewal applicant to provide the additional evidence during any audit as proof of CE completed.

-3) When during an audit or compliance review, OBRE determines that a licensee may be deficient in complying with CE requirements, OBRE will notify the licensee, and the sponsoring auctioneer of the licensee, by certified or registered mail, return receipt requested, or other signature restricted delivery service, of the possible deficiency.
-The licensee shall have 60 days from the date the deficiency notification is received to submit to OBRE evidence of compliance with CE requirements.
+3) When, during any audit or compliance review, the Division determines that a licensee may be deficient in complying with CE requirements, the Division will notify the licensee of the possible deficiency.
+The licensee shall have 60 days from the date the deficiency notification is received to submit to the Division evidence of compliance with CE requirements.

-C) If the licensee fails to submit within the 60 day notice period satisfactory evidence of compliance with CE requirements, the failure shall be evidence of a violation of Section 20-15(1) of the Act regarding false or fraudulent representation to obtain a license and of the continuing education requirements of Article 25 of the Act.
-OBRE shall send notice pursuant to Section 20-5 of the Act indicating the commencement of disciplinary proceedings.
+C) If the licensee fails to submit, within the 60 day notice period, satisfactory evidence of compliance with CE requirements, the failure shall be evidence of a violation of Section 20-15(1) of the Act regarding false or fraudulent representation to obtain a license.
+The Division shall send notice pursuant to Section 20-5 of the Act indicating the commencement of disciplinary proceedings.
 A copy of this notice shall be sent to the sponsoring auctioneer of the licensee.